rahim-uchicago/awesome-data-project/.ipynb_checkpoints/README-checkpoint.md

 - Build a stock market prediction tool to get rich overnight
 - Develop a sentiment analysis model for popular memes
 - Build a generative model to write better jokes for me
+- A model that can take me to MARS